diogro/expressionVariance-manuscript/main.md

 ## What drives differences in gene expression variance?

 To characterize the drivers of across study similarity, we directly modeled the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
-In this model, we use individual study, sampled tissue (whether a comparison is between same tissue or different tissue), and study source (gTEX, TCGA and miscellaneous) as predictors of the pairwise correlations (see Methods).
+In this model, we use individual study, sampled tissue (whether a comparison is between same tissue or different tissue), and study source (GTEx, TCGA and miscellaneous) as predictors of the pairwise correlations (see Methods).
 This modeling (fig. \ref{fig:corr_model}) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (fig. \ref{fig:corr_model}C).
 Correlation involving studies that are not from TCGA and GTEx (marked as "Misc.") are on average lower (fig. \ref{fig:corr_model}C).
 Since these two sources are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large projects.